minhkhoi1026/full-stack-open-course/part5/README.md

   - `cy.request({ url, method, body, headers })`: send a HTML request
   - `cy.visit(url)`: visit page front-end
   - We can chain the selecting process.
 For example: `cy.contains(text).get(selector)`
+  - We can set timeout for command, for example `cy.contains(text, { timeout: 10000 })`, the default timeout is 4s.

 - Selected component have some common method for interact with it:
   - `component.type(text)`: type text into component